Seán Kelly (politician): Political career

-Kelly has been highly active since entering the Parliament, having spoken in the plenary session 529 times and tabled over 340 parliamentary questions as of February 2013.

 Kelly was elected MEP of the Year for Research and Innovation by fellow MEPs for his work on the European Parliament's ITRE Committee in 2012.

 Kelly is a recipient of IAB Europe's Award for Leadership and Excellence in Public Policy for his work on data protection.

 He had been mentioned as a possible Fine Gael candidate for the 2011 presidential election.
 He was re-elected as an MEP for the South constituency at the 2014 European Parliament election.